tessamcdonnel/STAT-217-R-Course/chapter3.md

 A contingency table is used to summarize the relationship betweeen categorical variables.

-In this exercise we will create a contingency table by cross-classifying two variables using the `table()` function.
+In this exercise we will create a contingency table by cross-classifying two variables using the `table()` function with the form:

+`table(dataset$var1, dataset$var2)`

+Note: The variable listed first (var1) will go along the rows and the variable listed second (var2) will go along the columns.

 *** =instructions